CrossCreed/kickstarter-analysis/README.md

 No challenges were encountered during the creation of either of the two analyses mentioned above. *Possible* challenges that could be encountered during a task like these could be:
 - Innaccurately placing the PivotTable Fields in their respective areas; If a field is placed in the incorrect area, the Pivot Table for Theater Outcomes Based on Launch Date will show different data from what is required, which in turn would change the outlook of the Pivot Chart presented.
-- Missing one of the criteria ranges in the COUNTIFS() formula.
+- Missing one of the criteria ranges in the COUNTIFS( ) formula.
 This would result in the formula giving innaccurate # of projects, which would throw off the percentages and in turn inccorectly display the data in the table.
 - Misspelling any of the formulas used in the above analyses.

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+**1) What are two conclusions you can draw about the Outcomes based on Launch Date?**

 Conclusion 1: The month of December presents low numbers of success on top of a 50% of failure.

 Conclusion 2: According to the data, the months of May and June have the highest numbers of successful theaters, so one is likely to have better results opening a venue during these months.

-- What can you conclude about the Outcomes based on Goals?
+**2) What can you conclude about the Outcomes based on Goals?**

 Conclusion: Goals ranging from less than 1000 to 15000 have a higher percentage of succesful theater launches, so in conclusion one should set their maximum goal no larger than 15000.

-- What are some limitations of this dataset?
+**3) What are some limitations of this dataset?**

-1. Not enough of a large pool of theaters to make generalizations based off the presented trends.
+a.
+Not enough of a large pool of theaters to make generalizations based off the presented trends.

-2. Not enough variable calculation of available plays/actors at certain times of the year which influence success/failure for different months.
+b.
+Not enough variable calculation of available plays/actors at certain times of the year which influence success/failure for different months.

-3. Data could be incomplete, as some missing theaters might have not been accounted for, which limits the usability of this analysis.
+c.
+Data could be incomplete, as some missing theaters might have not been accounted for, which limits the usability of this analysis.

-- What are some other possible tables and/or graphs that we could create?
+**4) What are some other possible tables and/or graphs that we could create?**

 Could have created a box and whisker graph showing the difference in average numbers of theaters used for this study.
 At the same time, we could have defined our current graphs more accurately to include the numbers of theaters used per each goal.